g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

 ```

 Explanation:

 In the client-side code (`client.js`), a Socket.io event listener is set up to listen for the `user typing` event emitted by the server.
 When this event is received, the client executes a callback function, passing the `userId` parameter.

 The purpose of this code is to handle the event triggered when the server broadcasts that a user is typing.
 In response, the client may choose to display a typing indicator or other visual cues to indicate that another user is currently typing a message.

-Implementing real-time communication with Socket.io enhances user engagement and provides a seamless experience in the chat application.
-By handling different events and updating the UI dynamically, you can create a more interactive and responsive application for users.

 ## Testing and Debugging
-In this section we are going to test and debug our chat application.
+In this section we are going to test our chat application  and you'll be shown how you can also debug the app.

 ### Testing the Chat App Locally
 Before deploying the chat app, it's essential to test it locally to ensure it functions as expected.